zelenin/go-tdlib/README.md

 ## Notes

 * WIP.
 Library API can be changed in the future
+* The library supports only the [latest tagged version of tdlib](https://github.com/tdlib/td/tags).
+Don't use it with an arbitrary commit.
 * The package includes a .tl-parser and generated [json-schema](https://github.com/zelenin/go-tdlib/tree/master/data) for creating libraries in other languages

 ## Author